klho/FLAM/index.md

 #### Recursive skeletonization

 While `ifmm` can be effective for solving many linear systems by iteration, certain challenging environments (e.g., ill-conditioning, multiple right-hand sides, updating) more naturally demand direct solution techniques.
 The complicated near- and far-field structure of `ifmm`, however, does not lend itself easily to this task. `rskel` was developed in partial response to this need, sacrificing efficiency for a simpler structure that can be leveraged into a fast direct solver.
 Indeed, the compression algorithm now has linear complexity only in 1D, with computational and storage costs of `O(M + N^(3(1 - 1/d)))` and `O(M + N^(2(1 - 1/d)))`, respectively, for `d > 1`.
-Once the matrix `A` has been compressed, its factors can be rearranged in a special way and embedded into an extended sparse matrix `A_xsp` such that `A_xsp` can be efficiently factored and that the solution of `A*x = b` can be recovered from that of the corresponding extended system `A_xsp*x_xsp = b_xsp`.
-Variants of this also allow the solution of least squares problems with rectangular `A` (see `rskel/test/{ols,uls}_*` for full-rank over- and under-determined examples, respectively).
+Once the matrix `A` has been compressed, its factors can be rearranged in a special way and embedded into an extended sparse matrix `A_xsp` such that `A_xsp` can be efficiently factored and the solution of `A*x = b` can be recovered from that of the corresponding extended system `A_xsp*x_xsp = b_xsp`.
+Variants of this idea also allow the solution of least squares problems with rectangular `A` (see `rskel/test/{ols,uls}_*` for full-rank over- and under-determined examples, respectively).

 Available functions: